Master’s in Public Health Online

 Students will gain a foundation in the five core disciplines of public health: Epidemiology, Biostatistics, Social and Behavioral Health, Public Health Policy and Management, and Environmental Health.
 Each core course aligns with the core competencies for public health programs defined by the Council on Education for Public Health (CEPH).
 In addition to the five core courses, students will take courses in Research Methods and Program Planning and Evaluation, and a minimum of two electives.

-The program culminates in an on-site internship and either a research based thesis or a capstone project to apply and develop skills learned in the didactic portion of the curriculum.
+The program culminates in a practicum near you, and either a capstone or research based thesis to apply and develop skills learned in the didactic portion of the curriculum.

-View the full curriculum in the course catalog (coming soon).
+View the full curriculum in the course catalog.

 Upon graduation you will have the skills to: